 It has been the practice in recent years for Chancellors to make tax announcements twice a year, using the Pre-Budget Report or Autumn Statement as a second fiscal event.
-In his Autumn Statement on 23 November 2016 the Chancellor Philip Hammond announced that from autumn 2017 the Government would present a single autumn Budget, to allow for greater Parliamentary scrutiny of Budget measures ahead of their implementation.
-Mr Hammond presented the last Spring Budget on 8 March 2017, and has announced that the first Autumn Budget will be delivered on 22 November.
+In his Autumn Statement in November 2016 the Chancellor Philip Hammond announced that from autumn 2017 the Government would present a single autumn Budget, to allow for greater Parliamentary scrutiny of Budget measures ahead of their implementation.
+Mr Hammond presented the last Spring Budget on 8 March 2017, and the first Autumn Budget on 22 November 2017.

-Although the Chancellor may often mention public spending in his Budget speech, the procedure by which Parliament scrutinises and approves of government expenditure is quite separate, and is not discussed in this note.
-A checklist of Budgets since 2010, with a list of recommended reading on tax policy, is provided in a second short Library paper.
+Although the Chancellor may often mention public spending in his Budget speech, the procedure by which Parliament scrutinises and approves of government expenditure is quite separate and is not discussed in this paper.
+Other Library papers provide a checklist of Budgets since 2010 with a list of recommended reading on tax policy, and a longer historical list of Budgets and Finance Bills since 1968.